 Peter Knox QC is an experienced advocate in Commercial, Chancery, Professional Negligence, Property, and Constitutional and Administrative Law.

-After being made head of chambers in June 2013 Peter has continued to have a strong presence in all these practice areas in the High Court (Chancery Division, Queen's Bench Division & Commercial Court), the Court of Appeal and the Privy Council, in which he has many reported cases.
+Peter was Head of Chambers from June 2013 to March 2018.
+He continues to have a strong presence in all these practice areas in the High Court (Chancery Division, Queen's Bench Division & Commercial Court), the Court of Appeal and the Privy Council, in which he has many reported cases.